November Virtual Display #1: Election Day

 Ballot Battles: The History of Disputed Elections in the United States by Edward Foley

-Red State, Blue State, Rich State, Poor State:
+The cover of Red State, Blue State, Rich State, Poor State

 This Bright Light of Ours: Stories from the Voting Rights Fight by Maria Gitin